Atosmi/personality_check/README.md

 ﻿# personality_check
+ A short explanation of how the code works
 ## Importing necessary libraries

 The code begins by importing necessary libraries.
 SentimentIntensityAnalyzer from vaderSentiment is used to analyze the sentiment of news headlines and descriptions. streamlit is used to create the user interface for the app. requests is used to fetch news articles from an API. pandas is used to manipulate data in a tabular format. matplotlib.pyplot is used to visualize data in the form of a pie chart.